Psychology Postdoctoral Residency Program

 Applicants must have:

-- demonstrated strong potential for a career in pediatric psychology with an emphasis on ASD and child clinical assessment with preference for clinically reliable administration of all ADOS-2 modules and neuropsychological assessment proficiency.
+- Demonstrated strong potential for a career in pediatric psychology with an emphasis on ASD and child clinical assessment with at least reliable administration of all ADOS-2 modules and neuropsychological assessment proficiency.

 Oregon Health & Science University values a diverse and culturally competent workforce and we encourage candidates with diverse backgrounds and bilingual skills to apply.
 Experience with outpatient treatment, particularly from behavioral and/or cognitive-behavioral theoretical orientations, is preferred.
-Successful applicants will be individuals with a passion for working with individuals with ASD and a solid foundation in treatment.
+Successful applicants will be individuals with a passion for working with individuals with ASD and neuropsychology.

 Salary and benefits